micl2e2/tg-focus/README.md

 # Filtering Rules

-A *Focus Filter* is a filter used by tg-focus to match against the message's text content(raw text, emoji, or media caption).
-There can be many filters, when a message comes, they are tried one by one, if there is any filter than can *match* the message, it will be forwarded.
+A *Focus Filter* is a filter used by tg-focus to match against the message's text content(text, emoji, or media caption).
+Users can add as many filters as they like, when a message comes, they are tried one by one, if there is any filter than can *match* the message and not *reject* the message , it will be forwarded.

 Currently *Focus Filter* can *match*:

 1. Chat title
-2. Text keywords
+2. Keywords
-3. Message senders
+3. Senders

 can *reject*:

-1. Text keywords
+1. Keywords
-2. Message senders
+2. Senders

 A message is forwarded if and only if:

 - the message is matched by a *Focus Filter*, **and**
 - the message is not rejected by that *Focus Filter*.

-(Hence, the first 1/2/3 can be regarded as **whitelist** filters, the second 1/2 can be regarded as **blacklist** filters)
+(Note that the first three rules can be regarded as **whitelist** , the second two rules can be regarded as **blacklist**)

 ## Filter Examples